Skip to main content

 MA in Counseling Psychology Highlights

-• Classes held both in-person and online
+• Classes held both in-person and in hybrid format.

 • Full and part-time pathways available